Adventures In Audio

 Not when I'm forced to, repeatedly

-Rock And Roll replies to David Spingler: Analog always sound better than digital.
+@rabarebra replies to @davidspingler6337: Analog always sound better than digital.
 There is no question about it.
 Good choice!

 I don’t like the WUP system, I prefer companies that calculate the costs of maintenance in the price they charge and don’t charge per maintenance update, that’s how most companies are doing it, just the way I like it.